Canker Sores

 Canker Sore Treatment

 For now, no vaccine, drug, or method will cure the canker sores immediately or prevent them from occurring in the future.
-In this respect, pain control, wound treatment, diet regulation, and some measures to reduce the recurrence of aphthous ulcers are at the forefront in canker sore treatment.
+In this respect, pain control, wound treatment, diet regulation, and some measures to reduce the recurrence of aphthous ulcers are at the forefront of canker sore treatment.
 However, eliminating the cause of the aphthae will be the first step of treatment.

 Remedies

 There is not much we can do at home that directly relieves the pain of canker sores.
-But some methods provide quick healing of mouth ulcers and relieve pain.
+However, some methods provide quick healing of mouth ulcers and relieve pain.
 These are mouthwash made with carbonated water and saltwater.
 For example, home treatment can be done by taking a sip of this mouthwash 3 times a day, gargling for 3-5 minutes, keeping it in the mouth, and spitting it out.

 Some antiseptics, analgesic mouthwash, sprays, or cortisone-containing ointments sold in pharmacies can be used against canker sores.
 All these generally relieve the pain of sores in the mouth.
 Apart from these, special mouthwash with special painkillers added can also be prepared by the doctors.
 These special mouthwashes are one of the more effective remedies for relieving pain.